cybertraining-dsc/fa20-523-314/project/project.md

 Figure 9 documents the performance of all the regression models used.

-cloudmesh.common benchmark and stopwatch framework are used to monitor and record time taken for each steps in this project.
+cloudmesh.common benchmark and stopwatch framework are used to monitor and record time taken for each steps in this project[^10].
+Time taken for critical steps like downloading data, loading data, preprocessing data and execution of each models are recorded.
 The StopWatch recordings are shown in Table 2.
+StopWatch recordings played an important role in the selection of best model.

 **Table 2:** StopWatch recordings